robcarver17/pysystemtrade/docs/userguide.md

 - Instrument correlations

 To this list I'd add any cross sectional data, and anything that measures portfolio risk (not yet implemented in this project).

+Also think about whether you're going to cache any complex objects that `pickle` might have trouble with, like class instances.
+You need to flag these up as problematic.

 Let's look at the [`forecast_combine.py`](/systems/forecast_combine.py) file for an example of how to write caching code.
 This code is an annotated extract: